ipns-link/ipns-link-gateway/README.md

 Prototype implementation of [IPNS-Link-gateway](https://github.com/ipns-link/specs).

 This implementation doesn't support HTTP/2.
 It prefers HTTP/1.1 but can't support persistent connections.
-To enable HTTP2 and persistent connections, simply put a reverse-proxy in front.
+To enable HTTP2 and persistent connections, simply put a capable reverse-proxy in front.
 If you choose to use [Caddy](https://caddyserver.com/), which helps with automatic HTTPS too, this project repository contains a ready [Caddyfile](/Caddyfile).

 ## Table of Contents
 [![tocgen](https://img.shields.io/badge/Generated%20using-tocgen-blue)](https://github.com/SomajitDey/tocgen)